 - After Christianity replaced paganism in Rome, the Pantheon was abandoned for a time.
 Public pagan worship was prohibited in 346 AD and most pagan temples were closed in 356 AD.
 Fortunately, a decree of 408 AD ordered that temples were to be put to a new use; thus some have been preserved and were used as secular buildings.

 - The Pantheon remained unused until the Byzantine emperor Phocas (602 – 610) gave it to Pope Boniface IV (608 – 615). in 609 AD, the Pantheon was consecrated as a Christian church.
 It was the first pagan temple in Rome to be Christianized, although the practice had been common in the East since the 4th-century.
 The church was dedicated to the Virgin Mary and all the martyrs, thus continuing the tradition of a “catch-all” place of worship.

 - In the 16th-century, Michelangelo came to the Pantheon to study its dome before he began work on the dome of St. Peter’s (whose dome is two feet smaller), and the Pantheon’s roof was stripped of bronze for use in Berini’s Baldacchino in St. Peter’s.
 In 1563, the bronze doors were restored.

 - The bronze doors leading into the building (which are original and were once covered in gold) weigh 20 tons each.
 The walls of the Pantheon are 7.5 m (25 feet) thick.

 - Monumental tombs are set into the walls of the Pantheon, including that of the artist Raphael (on the left side as you enter).
-Vittorio Emanuele II, first king of a unified Italy, and his successor, Umberto I, are interred here as well.
+Vittorio Emanuele II, the first king of a unified Italy, and his successor, Umberto I, are interred here as well.